thorade/HelmholtzMedia/README.md

 In addition to all state properties, this library calculates viscosity, thermal conductivity and surface tension.

 ### Related publications
 * Thorade, M. and Saadat, A. (2012).
-"HelmholtzMedia - A fluid properties library" Proceedings of the 9th International Modelica Conference
+"HelmholtzMedia - A fluid properties library"
+In: _Proceedings of the 9th International Modelica Conference_
 DOI: [10.3384/ecp1207663][1]
+* Thorade, M. and Saadat, A. (2013).
+"Partial derivatives of thermodynamic state properties for dynamic simulation"
+In: _Environmental Earth Sciences_
+DOI: [10.1007/s12665-013-2394-z][3]
+* Thorade, M. "[Poster HelmholtzMedia][2]"
+VDI Thermodynamik-Kolloquium 2012